WordPress is the hottest CMS for years now.

 Google Analytics tracks your visitors and Search Console helps you to watch your site performance in Google Search.
 Both are free and you can connect them via Google Site Kit plugin.

 You need to attach your site with Google Analytics and Search Console to trace your site performance.

 13. Add Widgets to Sidebar

 Almost all of the WordPress themes have a widget-ready sidebar.
-It normally placed on the proper or left-hand side of the webpage. you’ll add Social Media widget, Recent Posts widget, Facebook Like Box widget, etc on your sidebar.
+It is normally placed on the proper or left-hand side of the webpage. you’ll add a Social Media widget, Recent Posts widget, Facebook Like Box widget, etc on your sidebar.

 WordPress has some built-in widgets.
 And most of the premium WordPress themes also add additional widgets to your WordPress site.

 To add a widget in your sidebar, attend WordPress Dashboard > Appearance > Widgets.

 Then drag a widget (that you would like to add) from “Available Widgets” to “Sidebar.”
 Click on the widget and configure the widget setting.

 You can install more widgets from WordPress Plugin Directory or CodeCanyon.

 14. Add New Categories